 Provision exists to allow the user to configure the way the data is organized and viewed.
-Each new configuration can be saved as a setup file with the data set for recall at a later date.
+Each new configuration can be saved as a setup file with the data set for recall later.

-Events logged in PC-sam are recorded in the trend file as item 64 and can be viewed with TrendMap.
-Also AUX IN and Fiber Optic AUX IN are recorded in item 66.
+Events logged in PC-SAM are recorded in the trend file as item 64 and can be viewed with TrendMap.
+Also, AUX IN and Fiber Optic AUX IN are recorded in item 66.